Sergey Veremko: Krylya Sovetov Samara

 In late July 2011, he signed a three-year contract with Russian club Krylya Sovetov Samara, being envisioned as a replacement for Raïs M'Bolhi.
 On 1 August 2011, Veremko debuted as a starter in a 1–1 home draw with Amkar Perm in a Russian Premier League match.
 In December 2011, he was selected as Krylya Sovetov's 2011 player of the year, with fellow Belarusian Sergei Kornilenko coming in second place.
 Veremko was also given the captain's armband on a full-time basis by manager Andrey Kobelev.
 On 24 July 2012, Veremko extended his contract with the Samara team until 2016.
 During the second half of the 2013–14 Russian Premier League season, Veremko faced competition for the goalkeeping spot from Ján Mucha and Denis Vavilin.
 He left the team in early July 2014, after it had been relegated from the Russian Premier League.
 During his time with the Samara-based team, Veremko attracted interest from Russian powerhouse Spartak Moscow.

 Ufa

 On 10 July 2014, Veremko signed a one-year loan contract with newly promoted Russian Premier League club Ufa.
 On 3 August 2014, Veremko made his first appearance in a competitive match in a 2–0 league loss against Kuban Krasnodar.
 He struggled to become a regular first team player, making only five league appearances.

 Levadiakos

-On 28 August 2015, Veremko signed a one-year loan contract with Greek Super League club Levadiakos.
-He made his official debut on 28 October, in a 3–0 loss against Panathinaikos in a Greek Cup match.
+On 28 August 2015, Veremko signed a one-year loan contract with Super League Greece club Levadiakos.
+He made his official debut on 28 October, in a 3–0 loss against Panathinaikos in a Cup match.